jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::

-When a purchase fails, the ``bfgPurchase.NOTIFICATION_PURCHASE_FAILED notification is raised``.
+When a purchase fails, the ``bfgPurchase.NOTIFICATION_PURCHASE_FAILED`` notification is raised.
 The notification's payload includes the product ID, but does not provide any details about possible causes of the failure.
 However, a ``PurchaseStatus`` object is created that provides detailed information on the failure.
 Use the ``bfgPurchase.sharedInstance().getPurchaseStatus`` method at any time to return the ``PurchaseStatus`` object with information on the most recent purchase attempt for any given product ID.

 ```java
 @SuppressWarnings("unused")